stevenremenapp/tlnmap/README.md

-# Udacity FEND Project 7: Map of (selected) libraries in metro-Detroit's The Library Network cooperative
+# Map of (selected) libraries in metro-Detroit's The Library Network cooperative

 ## See it Now